pretix/pretix-docs/docs/guides/check-in/custom.md

 Add another condition, select `Number of previous entries`, then `=`, and then enter `0`.

 With this rule in place, attendees who hold a season pass may enter.
-Attendees who hold any other ticket may only enter if they have not entere before.
+Attendees who hold any other ticket may only enter if they have not entered before.

 ### Visualizing rules